 While logged in, WordPress will show the top level toolbar anywhere on the site.
 From where you can access various parts of the site including posts, pages, media and frontend of the site.
 If you don’t want to see the toolbar, while viewing the site, disable it.
 To hide, uncheck the Toolbar box.

 Set your nickname and display name.
 The display name is the name that will be shown to your readers via author pages and author bio.

 Email is an essential field of your user profile.
 During the time of password loss or other emergency situations, WordPress will contact you at this email address.

 Enter the address of your business website as well as the personal blog in the website field.
 Fill up other fields with your social media profile links.

 This is the most important part of a user profile.
 Write a brief description about you that should contain the information like who you are, what’re you doing and how others can contact you etc.

-If you are not using any author bio plugins and will show profile via default theme widget, then a little bit customization is needed on your description.
-This is because, sometimes your theme widget may not contain options to show social media links.
+If you are not using any author bio plugins and will show profile via default theme widget, then a little bit customization is needed for your description.
+This is because your theme widget may not contain options to show social media links.

 Enter your brief bio and profile links in HTML format.
 So people can contact you via connected accounts and start building relations.

 WordPress will show your Gravatar image as the profile picture.
 Set and change your photo from Gravatar account.

 To change the password, tap New password button under Account Management section.
 WordPress will automatically create a new password for you.
 It will be a strong alphanumeric password that is mixed with numbers, characters, and special characters.
 Save it anywhere on the computer like a notepad file for accessing the dashboard next time.